linebender/parley/README.md

 ## The Parley text stack

-Parley has four key dependencies: Fontique, HarfRust, Skrifa, and Swash.
+Parley has four key dependencies: Fontique, HarfRust, Skrifa, and ICU4X.
 These crates cover different pieces of the text-rendering process.

 ### Fontique